 When you have a routine set out like this and make it a daily habit it starts to become second nature to you

-Of course, every day won’t always go as planned, but like with everything else, practice it enough and you will get used to it.
+Of course, every day won’t always go as planned, but like everything else, practice it enough and you will get used to it.

 Get your kids involved